higginsjack/higginsjack.github.io/README.md

 What I am interested in - data science, software development, etc.
 Jobs I look for - small company, humanitarian, in person

 My name is Jack Higgins.
 I am a graduating senior who studied computer science at the University of Colorado Boulder.
 I have an interest in software development and data science that I have pursued through my classes at CU.
 I grew up in the greater Seattle area and graduated from Issaquah High School in 2019.
+I am graduating in the spring of 2023 with a bachelors degree in Computer Science from the school of engineering and a business minor.

 Currently, I am looking for job opportunities in either the software development or data science field to grow in my professional life.
+I have developed a passion for data science, specifically looking at the applications of machine learning in the field to solve humanitarian issues.

 Include at least two pictures
 professional looking picture of you